jdoleary/Spellmasons/docs/TasksCurrent.md

 ### 2022-04-01 Brad playtest
-- Songs should all be same volume
+- **Jake: Either line of sight for preset range for spells.
+Don't increase mana with distance**
+- **Jake: Enter to end turn.
+Allow move and cast in any order**
+- Mana bug: Jake cast aoe then damage from far, it said it cost 60 but he ran into "insufficient mana"
+- Bug: Music volume keeps resetting itself
+    - Everytime song changes
 - Bug: Quick link keeps adding url over and over if you keep clicking it
     - it's also confusing for brad.
 Needs much help
-- Bug: Music volume keeps resetting itself
-    - Everytime song changes
 - Add resume button
-- Jake suggests 'q' instead of backsspace to remove a card
+- Brad: escape desect all / change menu to a button at the top
 - Add Line of sight with spells
-- Bouncing spells
-- Continuing in the direction you clicked to move (automove)
 - Bug: if you are selected when you go through portal your move outline snaps to 0,0
 - Bug: Bite is available in upgrade screen
-- Mana bug: Jake cast aoe then damage from far, it said it cost 60 but he ran into "insufficient mana"
+- Hover shift should work for units too
+- pathing: If click inside poly try nearest corner as well as horizontal and vertical
+- In spell projection, if you're doing enough damage to kill, show it visually
+    - also show if it will "dust" someone
+- Easier way to recognize friendly and enemy (green health bar, red health bar)
+---
-- Brad: escape desect all
+- Songs should all be same volume
+- Bouncing spells?
+- Continuing in the direction you clicked to move (automove)
 - Desync occurred while I was alt tabbed
 - Desync caused turns to get messed up (it just didn't update the top bar)
 - Jake wants to right click to cancel spell chains